harvic3/nodetskeleton/README.md

 For the purpose of giving clarity to the following statement we will define `coupling` as the action of dependence, that is to say that `X depends on Y to function`.

-Coupling is not bad if it is well managed, but in a software solution `there should not be coupling` of the `domain and application layers with any other`, but there can be coupling of the infrastructure layer or the adapters layer with the application and/or domain layer, or coupling of the infrastructure layer with the adapters layer and vice versa.
+Coupling is not bad if it is well managed, but in a software solution `there should not be coupling` of the `domain and application layers with any other`, but there can be coupling of the infrastructure layer or the adapters layer with the application and/or domain layer, or coupling of the infrastructure layer with the adapters layer and vice versa, but avoid it as possible.

 **[⬆ back to the past](#table-of-contents)**